 * General Motors rallies, profit leaps on strong demand

-NEW YORK, Oct 30 (Reuters) - U.S. stocks fell on Wednesday, putting the S&P 500 on track to snap a four-day streak of gains after the Federal Reserve said it had a weaker growth outlook for the economy, even as it held steady with its stimulus program for the time being.
+NEW YORK, Oct 30 (Reuters) - U.S. stocks fell on Wednesday, with the S&P 500 snapping a four-day streak of gains after the Federal Reserve said it had a weaker growth outlook for the economy, even as it held steady with its stimulus program for the time being.

-Trading was volatile following the release of the statement, with major indexes briefly cutting their losses before turning south to drop to session lows.
-Almost three-fourths of stocks traded on the New York Stock Exchange declined, while all 10 S&P 500 sector indexes fell.
+Trading was volatile following the release of the statement, with the major U.S. stock indexes cutting losses to turn flat and dropping to session lows.
+Almost 70 percent of stocks on both the New York Stock Exchange and Nasdaq declined, while all 10 S&P 500 sector indexes fell.

-While it had been widely expected that the U.S. central bank wouldn't announce any adjustments to its bond-buying program, the statement wasn't enough to extend a rally that has taken both the Dow and S&P 500 to repeated record highs, including in early trading on Wednesday.
+While it had been widely expected that the U.S. central bank wouldn’t announce any adjustments to its bond-buying program, the statement wasn’t enough to extend a rally that has driven both the Dow and the S&P 500 to repeated record highs, including in early trading on Wednesday.

 “While there were essentially no changes between this statement and previous ones, it is clear that even this wasn’t as dovish as some investors were expecting, especially with the bull market getting a bit long in the tooth,” said Michael Mullaney, who oversees about $10.7 billion as chief investment officer of Fiduciary Trust Co in Boston.

-Many analysts expect a delay until at least March in easing the stimulus measures, which have encouraged investors to buy riskier assets, like stocks, contributing to the S&P 500's gain of more than 20 percent this year.
+Many analysts expect the Fed to delay until at least March in easing the stimulus measures that have encouraged investors to buy riskier assets, like stocks, contributing to the S&P 500’s gain of more than 20 percent this year.

 The central bank has held interest rates near zero since late 2008 and quadrupled the size of its balance sheet to more than $3.7 trillion through three rounds of bond buying.

-On the downside, Yelp Inc dropped 4.9 percent to $65.43 a day after it reported a wider third-quarter loss, while Western Union shares slid 12.7 percent to $16.80 after posting a steep drop in third-quarter earnings.
+On the downside, Yelp Inc dropped 2.6 percent to $67.05 a day after it reported a wider third-quarter loss, while Western Union shares slid 12.4 percent to $16.85 after the company posted a steep drop in third-quarter earnings.